Chargebacks: what they are and how to protect your business

 Fraud

-- Business fraud: The business intentionally fails to deliver goods or services after receiving payment
+- Business fraud: the business intentionally fails to deliver goods or services after receiving payment

 Business errors

-- Incorrect charges: If there's a mistake during the financial processing of a charge, the customer or the business will action a chargeback
+- Incorrect charges: if there's a mistake during the financial processing of a charge, the customer or the business will action a chargeback

 Customer errors